-- In the light of the knowledge and understanding of the group and the parent company and its environment obtained in the course of the audit, we have not identified material misstatements in the strategic report or the directors' report. - We have nothing to report in respect of the following matters where the Companies Act 2006 requires us to report to you if, in our opinion: - o adequate accounting records have not been kept by the parent company, or returns adequate for our audit have not been received from branches not visited by us; or
+In the light of the knowledge and understanding of the group and the parent company and its environment obtained in the course of the audit, we have not identified material misstatements in the strategic report or the directors' report.

+We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion:

-- o the parent company financial statements are not in agreement with the accounting records and returns; or - o certain disclosures of directors' remuneration specified by law are not made; or - o we have not received all the information and explanations we require for our audit.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - the parent company financial statements are not in agreement with the accounting records and returns; or - certain disclosures of directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.